-The Premiere/PCI II is a state-of-the-art computer platform delivering the latest microprocessor and I/O technology in an industry standard Baby-AT form factor.
-It is ideal for demanding desktop applications requiring the maximum in computing performance and I/O expansion flexibility.
+The Premiere/PCI Expandable Desktop is a state-of-the-art platform delivering the latest PentiumTM microprocessor and I/O technology on an industry-standard Baby-AT form factor motherboard.
+It is ideal for demanding desktop applications requiring the maximum in I/O expansion flexibility.

-The Pentium[TM] processor at 75 MHz, 90 MHz, or 100 MHz is complemented by a 256 KB second level write-back cache to provide workstation level computing performance.
-A Level 5 Pentium OverDrive[TM] socket provides access to future enhancements (75 and 90 MHz products only), and SIMM sockets support up to 128 MB of DRAM.
+A 60 MHz or 66 MHz Pentium microprocessor is complemented by a 256 KB second level write-back cache to provide workstation- level computing performance.
+A Pentium OverDriveTM socket provides access to future performance enhancements, and SIMM sockets support up to 128 MB of system memory.

-The Premiere/PCI II offers outstanding I/O capabilities.
-Three PCI local bus slots provide a high bandwidth data path for data-movement intensive functions such as graphics.
-An integrated RZ1000 IDE controller on the PCI local bus provides a high performance primary IDE interface, while an SMC 37C665 Super I/O component controls a floppy drive, secondary ISA IDE interface, two FIFO serial ports and an EPP/ECP-capable parallel port.
+The Premiere/PCI Baby-AT motherboard offers outstanding I/O capabilities.
+Three PCI local bus slots provide a high bandwidth data path for data-intensive functions such as graphics and disk I/O. Integrated peripherals include the RZ1000, which provides a PCI local bus primary IDE interface, as well as the SMC 37C665 Super I/O component, which provides floppy and secondary IDE drive interfaces, two FIFO serial ports and an ECP-capable parallel port.
 Five ISA slots complete the I/O mix.